-As an employer with over 250 employees, Break is pleased to calculate and publish our gender pay gap data.
-Our figures were calculated from the data held in our Cascade HR & Payroll system as of 5th April 2019 using an approved reporting tool.
-At Break, female employees’ hourly rate is: Mean 8.0% lower and Median 3.2% lower.
+As an employer with more than 250 employees Break is obliged to calculate and publish gender pay gap figures.
+Our figures were calculated from the data held in our Cascade HR & Payroll system as of 5th April 2020 using an approved reporting tool.

-We aspire to balance the need to raise charitable funds to support provision of our services with the commitment we have to our staff to become a real living wage employer.
+We continue to balance the need to raise charitable income from our retail services with an aspiration to become a Real Living Wage employer.

-Break is fully committed to reducing our gender pay gap further.
+Break are committed to working pragmatically to reduce our gender pay gap.